ElectroBlocks/docs/docs/lessons/highfive.md

 ![step13b](../assets/highfive/step13b.jpg)

 14\.
-Tape a popiscle stick the back of your posterboard hand.
+Tape a popsicle stick the back of your posterboard hand.

 ![step14](../assets/highfive/step14.jpeg)

 15\.
-Tape the plastic wing to the popiscle stick.
+Tape the plastic wing to the popsicle stick.

 ![step14](../assets/highfive/step15.jpeg)